FelixOnline/v2/content/articles/2011-6-3-all-four-officers-acquitted-in-babar-ahmad-assault-trial.md

  - /news/1324/all-four-officers-acquitted-in-babar-ahmad-assault-trial
 imported: true
 comments:
+ - value: >
- - Get a gripThere are two distinctly different standards between civil and criminal courts the former is based on the balance of probabilities and the latter beyond all reasonable doubt Odd that a lawyer should not note the distinction Such a bad loserNice one Scallster
+     Get a grip! <br> <br>There are two distinctly different standards between civil and criminal courts, the former is based on the balance of probabilities and the latter beyond all reasonable doubt.
+Odd that a lawyer should not note the distinction.
+Such a bad loser.,Nice one Scallster!

 # Article Taxonomies
 categories: